sethdjudson/YF_Ghana_Emergence/README.md

 This manuscript is in under peer review.
 If you would like to use these data prior to publication please reach out to Seth Judson, MD sethjudsonmd@gmail.com

-Details on the ecological niche modeling methods are available in the S1 Appendix and R markdown file: YF_Ghana_ENM
+Details on the ecological niche modeling methods are available in the S1 Appendix and R markdown file: Ghana_YF_ENM

 Datasets:
 Ghana YF Annual Cases 1910_2022